Simmonds, Gretzky engineer Metropolitans' All-Star Game win

 ''I just took off,'' Simmonds said. ''I said to Hallsy before the game, 'I'm going to drive back-door on one of these plays, probably about a foot from the net.
 Just hit me with the puck.
 Hopefully, I can put it in.'
 It's exactly what we spoke about.''

-Although Simmonds is still well-liked in LA nearly six years after he was traded to Philadelphia in a deal for Mike Richards, he's in the middle of a potential career year with the Flyers after scoring 38 points in their first 50 games.
+Simmonds is still well-liked in LA nearly six years after he was traded to Philadelphia in a deal for Mike Richards.
+He's also in the middle of a potential career year with the Flyers after scoring 38 points in their first 50 games.

 ''You leave a place, you don't expect to come back and get all the cheers as I did today,'' Simmonds said. ''But I must have did something right when I was here.
 I know I had a lot of die-hard fans here, and I really appreciate those people.
 They made me feel really good today.''